-We take a collaborative approach in delivering Making Work Work – for Women Returners, on which we partner with Scottish Government and Skills Development Scotland.
+We take a collaborative approach in delivering our Making Work Work programmes, on which we partner with organisations such as Scottish Government, Skills Development Scotland, Midlothian Council, The UK Government's Levelling Up Fund and The City of Edinburgh Council.

 Here are a number of ways in which your organisation could support women returners to make work work: